Magdalena Verdugo, M.Ed.

 Annual Reports and Hearing

 Community Schools governing board:

-Notice is hereby given to the members of the Governing Board of the CPLC Community Schools and to the general public that the Governing Board of the CPLC Community Schools will hold their next meeting open to the public on Thursday, September 27, 2018 at 12:00 p.m. in the Conference Room at the CPLC Tucson Main Office, 1525 North Oracle Road, Tucson, Arizona.
+Notice is hereby given to the members of the Governing Board of the CPLC Community Schools and to the general public that the Governing Board of the CPLC Community Schools will hold a special board meeting open to the public on Thursday, December 06, 2018 at 12:00 p.m. in the Conference Room at the CPLC Tucson Main Office, 1525 North Oracle Road, Tucson, Arizona.

 A copy of the agenda will be posted at least 24 hours prior to the meeting.
 Meeting minutes may be accessed by visisting our CPLC Tucosn Main Office, 1525 North Oracle Road.
 For questions or comments about this notice please call (520) 882-0018

 FY 2019 Charter School Annual Budget Forms and Work sheets

 CPLC Community School Mandatory compenstation disclosure: